swarnamoy-ghosh/swarnamoy-ghosh/README.md

 🎓 MSc (Tech) Student in Statistics and Data Science
 💡 Passionate about Machine Learning, Deep Learning, and Applied Research
 🔬 Currently working on cancer classification using medical image data
-🌱 Exploring AI in healthcare, IoT for smart agriculture, and cybersecurity applications
+🌱 Exploring AI in healthcare, finance and more
 🧠 Open to research collaboration, internships, and tech-driven problem solving

 ---